varya/steroids/_posts/phonegap_on_steroids/2013-06-13-file-to-localhost.markdown

 ##Switch your assets to absolute URL paths

 In HTML documents loaded from localhost, starting a URL string with `/` is equivalent to starting it with `http://localhost/`.
-The web server at localhost serves files from your application directory (equivalent to the contents of the `dist/` folder that the Steroids NPM creates).
+The web server at localhost serves files from your application directory (equivalent to the contents of the `dist/` folder that the Steroids `npm` creates).
 Thus, instead of writing

 {% highlight css %}
 body {